Peace Force is a funny scifi action-comedy about poor Harriet Walsh who finds herself invited to become part of the planet Dismolle’s Peace Force.

 The NCA bans political demonstrations and movements like Taxus Baccata.
 It would give Westminster the power to shut down any business charity or organisation which was perceived as having a “subversive agenda“.
 They could tighten restrictions on the internet.
-It would become illegal for employees to speak badly about the companies they work for, and turn civil disobedience into a criminal – rather than civil – offence.
+It would become illegal for employees to speak badly about the companies they work for and turn civil disobedience into a criminal – rather than civil – offence.

 “Business is blameless,” … there is no need to feel guilt, or worry about facing consequences.
 (Dinnusos, p.
 92)

 Corporatocracy is not the only topic Turner addresses.
-Friendship represented by Pandora and Frelia, Faye and Tilly, and Jack and Tilly is a complicated subject.
+Friendship represented by Pandora and Frelia, Faye and Tilly, and Jack and Tilly is a complicated dance.
 Trust is betrayed, destructive and healthy decisions are made, and new beginnings are all part of the friendships in Dinnusos Rising.
 Turner also shows us individual experiences with self-harm, suicide ideation, drugs, abuse, sexuality, and gender.
 We see how falling in love may affect other relationships.
-Again, Tilly is the one who meets the most challenges.
+Again, Tilly is the one who meets most of the challenges.
 She is also the youngest of our characters.

 Dinnusos Rises is well-edited, well written, has fleshed out characters, and presents current issues in a package filled with action and adventure.
-Both Dinnusos Rises and The Janus Cycle are excellent contributions in discussions about the above topics.
+Both Dinnusos Rises and The Janus Cycle are excellent contributions to discussions about the above topics.
 Dinnusos Rises has my whole-hearted recommendation.

 A large wave surged under them then, sending the boat rocking steeply.
 Jill, the world-class athlete who’d never yet lost her balance in a fencing bout, fell.
 Stumbling back, she hit the side of the boat and went over.
 Grabbing uselessly for the edge, she rolled into the ocean. ….